Zack Moss Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Matchup vs. New Orleans

-- Allowing 89.8 rushing yards per game, the Saints have the third-ranked run defense in the league.
+- Conceding 89.8 rushing yards per game, the Saints have the third-ranked run defense in the league.

-- The Bills are up against the NFL's 11th-ranked defense when it comes to rushing TDs conceded (nine this season).
+- This year the Saints have given up nine rushing TDs.
+They are ranked 11th in the league in that category.

 Recent Performances

-- Last week against the Colts, Moss ran for five yards on three carries.
+- Against the Colts last week, Moss rushed three times for five yards.

-- Over his last three games, Moss has rushed for 38 yards (12.7 per game) on 13 carries with one touchdown.
+- Moss has 38 rushing yards (12.7 ypg) on 13 carries with one touchdown over his last three outings.

 Moss' Buffalo Teammates